However, St Christopher's school is also fortunate to have some

 St Christopher's team of instrumental teachers.

-Pupils are encouraged to take
+Pupils are encouraged to take the appropriate

 examinations offerered by the Associated